musikele/musikele.github.io/_drafts/how-to-integrate-a-django_select2-component-in-django-admin.md

     ...
 ```

 That's it!

 ### Where I spent some time on

-Instead of using `forms.ModelChoiceField` i accidentally used `forms.ChoiceField` .
+Instead of using `forms.ModelChoiceField` i accidentally used `forms.ChoiceField` first.
 The missing `Model` prefix makes a substantial difference, infact the Form is not automatically valid when a value is selected.
-You have to write custom code to validate the form.
+Also, the error I was getting was related to a missing property on another field.
+What a confusion!
+Had to debug django in order to understand what was going on.
+Anyway, if you want to go that way, you have to write custom code to validate the form.

-In order to make the form Valid, I had to use the ModelChoiceField _and_ specify the `queryset` again.
+In order to make the form automagically valid, I had to use the ModelChoiceField _and_ specify the `queryset` again.
 This is because the ModelChoiceField verifies that the chosen element belongs to this queryset.
 This way it declares the form valid.

-That's it !